-MICP ACTION: NASO put the member in touch with ASI for a free initial consultation.
-ASI also put the member in touch with a local attorney in the member's state, since the member is considering legal action on his own.
-Since this is an assault situation, the NASO insurance program will help with attorney's fees.
+MICP ACTION: NASO puts the member in touch with ASI for a free initial consultation.
+ASI may also put the member in touch with a local attorney in the member's state, since the member is considering legal action on his own.
+Since this is an assault situation, the NASO insurance program will help with non-contingent legal fees.